Joe Burrow says 'this is the best I've felt' this season, 'optimistic' about calf ahead of Cardinals game

 "I 100% mean that," Chase said before Week 1.
 "I just want him to be 100% healthy to play.
 I don't want him rushing nothing.
 I don't want people in his ear telling him to play a certain time.
 I just want him to be healthy.
 That's not me telling him to play this certain game."

 Sitting Burrow at this point doesn't appear to be an option.
-The Bengals are left to hope that his optimism plays out on the field.
+The Bengals are left to hope that his optimism translate to the field.